Over time due to fragmentation in the file system, the PC begins to operate slowly. This decreases productivity and interferes with basic tasks.

-On the Welcome screen, you would find a dropdown menu under the section “Select Hard Drive” from where a drive has to be selected to initiate scanning.
+On the Welcome screen, you will find a dropdown menu under the section “Select Hard Drive” from here, select the drive to initiate scanning.

-Following this, you may click on “Start Scan Now” to start the scan on the selected drive.
+Following this, click on “Start Scan Now” to start the scan on the selected drive.

 The next step shows the scanning progress of the selected drive.

-Each drive comprises several sectors and each sector is analyzed extensively by the Disk Optimizer.
+Each drive comprises several sectors, and each sector is analyzed extensively by the Disk Optimizer.
 The graph shows the actual status of the hard disk.
-You may refer to the legend under the graph for better understanding.
+You may refer to the legend under the graph for a better understanding.

 Explanation of terms used in Legend:

 - Free – Refers to the space on the hard disk, which stores no data and can be used for storage purposes.
 Disk Optimizer puts together all the scattered chunks of free space in one place on the disk.